 The standing committees of the Board consist of the Audit Committee, the ESG Committee, the Finance Committee and the TL&C Committee.
 Each committee operates under a charter that has been approved by the Board.
-Copies of the charters are posted in the Investor Relations section of our website at www.ir.akamai.com/corporate-governance/highlights.
+Copies of the charters are posted in the Investor Relations section of our website at www.ir.akamai.com.
 The Board has determined that all of the members of each of the four standing committees of the Board are independent as defined under The Nasdaq Stock Market, Inc. Listing Rules (the "Nasdaq Rules"), including, in the case of all members of the Audit Committee, the independence requirements of Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and, in the case of all members of the TL&C Committee, the independence requirements under Rule 10C-1 under the Exchange Act.
-Membership on each standing committee as of March 1, 2024 is reflected in the chart below.
+Membership on each standing committee as of March 1, 2023 is reflected in the chart below.

-Membership in Standing Committees as of March 1, 2024
+Membership in Standing Committees as of March 1, 2023

 Audit ESG Finance TL&C

-Sharon Bowen Х Х
+Sharon Bowen X Χ

-Marianne Brown Х Х
+Marianne Brown X X

-Monte Ford Х Х
+Monte Ford Χ X

-Dan Hesse Х Х
+Dan Hesse Χ Х

-Tom Killalea Х Х
+Tom Killalea X X

-Jonathan Miller Х Х
+Jonathan Miller Χ Х

-Madhu Ranganathan Х Х
+Madhu Ranganathan X X

-Ben Verwaayen Χ Х
+Ben Verwaayen X Х

-Bill Wagner Х Х
+Bill Wagner Χ Χ

-0 01

-Committee Chair
+^{} Committee Chair

-The Audit Committee assists the Board in overseeing the financial and accounting reporting processes and audits of our financial statements, which includes reviewing the professional services and scope provided by our independent auditors, the independence of such auditors from our management, our annual financial statements, our use of non-GAAP measures and metrics and our system of internal financial and IT controls, including cybersecurity, privacy and network resiliency matters.
-At least quarterly, our Chief Compliance Officer and our General Counsel also review with the Audit Committee any material ethics or compliance issues or investigations and, at least annually, review the Company's framework for compliance with applicable laws and regulations.
+The Audit Committee assists the Board in overseeing the financial and accounting reporting processes and audits of our financial statements, which includes reviewing the professional services provided by our independent auditors, the independence of such auditors from our management, our annual financial statements and our system of internal financial and IT controls, including cybersecurity, privacy and network resiliency matters.
+At least quarterly, our Chief Compliance Officer and our General Counsel also review with the Audit Committee any material ethics or compliance issues or investigations and, at least annually, reviews the Company's framework for compliance with applicable laws and regulations.
 Our Chief Security Officer also meets at least quarterly with the Audit Committee regarding our existing information security organization.
 The Audit Committee also reviews such other matters with respect to our accounting, auditing and financial reporting practices and procedures as it may find appropriate or may be brought to its attention, or as may be delegated to it by the Board from time to time.
-Our Audit Committee reports to the Board at least quarterly on management's process for identifying, tracking and mitigating cybersecurity risks, progress on mitigation initiatives and industry-wide developments related to security matters.
+Our Audit Committee reports to the Board at least annually on management's process for identifying, tracking and mitigating cybersecurity risks, progress on mitigation initiatives and industrywide developments related to security matters.
 The Board has determined that Madhu Ranganathan is an "audit committee financial expert" within the meaning of Item 407(d)(5)(ii) under Regulation S-K promulgated by the Commission under the Exchange Act.
-The Audit Committee held ten meetings in 2023.
+The Audit Committee held ten meetings in 2022.

-The ESG Committee is responsible for, among other things, identifying individuals qualified to become members of the Board; recommending to the full Board the persons to be nominated for election as directors and to each of its committees; assisting the Board in determining and monitoring whether a director or prospective director is "independent" within the meaning of any applicable rules and laws; overseeing the self-evaluation of the Board, including the performance of individual directors; reviewing the Board's leadership roles; reviewing corporate culture; reviewing stockholder proposals relating to corporate governance matters and making recommendations to the Board in response thereto; and reviewing and making recommendations to the Board with respect to corporate governance practices, including the Company's Corporate Governance Guidelines, Bylaws and other key governance policies.
-The ESG Committee also spends significant time reviewing management's initiatives with respect to environmental, social and governance matters as well as overseeing risks related to such environmental, social and governance matters and the mitigation of such risks.
-The ESG Committee held five meetings in 2023.
+The ESG Committee is responsible for, among other things, identifying individuals qualified to become members of the Board; recommending to the full Board the persons to be nominated for election as directors and to each of its committees; overseeing self-evaluation of the Board, including the performance of individual directors; and reviewing and making recommendations to the Board with respect to corporate governance practices.
+The ESG Committee also spends significant time reviewing management's initiatives with respect to environmental, social and governance matters (including charitable activities of the Akamai Foundation).
+The ESG Committee held six meetings in 2022.